rocketbot-cl/AdobeIllustrator/README.md

 1. Open Illustrator
 This command allows you to open the Adobe Illustrator program

+2. Open .ai File
+This command allows you to open a .ai file in Adobe Illustrator

-2. Open AutoCAD File
+3. Open AutoCAD File
 This command allows you to open an AutoCAD file in Adobe Illustrator

-3. Change document color mode
+4. Change document color mode
 This command allows you to change the color mode of the current Adobe Illustrator document

-4. Change CMYK color of layer
+5. Change CMYK color of layer
 This command allows you to change the CMYK color of the selected layer in the current Adobe Illustrator document

-5. Add artboard
+6. Add artboard
 This command allows you to add an artboard to the current Adobe Illustrator document

-6. Select artboard
+7. Select artboard
 This command allows you to select an artboard from the current Adobe Illustrator document

-7. Duplicate artboard
+8. Duplicate artboard
 This command allows you to duplicate an artboard from the current Adobe Illustrator document

-8. Fit to illustration boundaries
+9. Fit to illustration boundaries
 This command allows you to fit the content of the artboard to the boundaries of the selected illustration.
 The art layer must be selected previously.

-9. Delete layer
+10. Delete layer
 This command allows you to delete a layer from the current Adobe Illustrator document

-10. Select layer
+11. Select layer
 This command allows you to select a layer from the current Adobe Illustrator document

-11. Assign layer visibility
+12. Assign layer visibility
 This command allows you to assign the visibility of a layer of the current Adobe Illustrator document

-12. Select art layer
+13. Select art layer
 This command allows you to select the art layer from the current Adobe Illustrator document

-13. Execute JS Script
+14. Execute JS Script
 This command allows you to execute a JavaScript script in the current Adobe Illustrator document

-14. Reflect tool
+15. Reflect tool
 This command allows you to reflect the selected object in the current Adobe Illustrator document

-15. Save as EPS
+16. Save as EPS
 This command allows you to save an Adobe Illustrator file in EPS format

-16. Save .ai
+17. Save .ai
 This command allows you to save an Adobe Illustrator file in .ai format

-17. Close Illustrator
+18. Close Illustrator
 This command allows you to close the Adobe Illustrator program